Fees + Insurance

 UnitedHealthcare, Oxford, Cigna, UMR, Oscar, UHC Student Resources, AllSavers UHC, Harvard Pilgrim, Aetna, Empire BlueCross BlueShield

 Out of Network Insurance

 $350 for the inital evaluation and $150 per 15 minute thereafter

 All other commercial plans generally cover mental health services.
-If we don't accept your insurance directly our clinic would be considered an out-of-network physician by an insurance company.
-This means you would receive a bill for services and a receipt that you can then submit to your insurance company for reimbursement of services after paying the bill.
-You may provide your insurance company with this bill and be reimbursed on average between 50-100% depending on your plan.
+If we don't accept your insurance directly our clinic would be considered an out-of-network provider.
+This means you would receive a superbill and receipt that you can submit to your insurance company for reimbursement of services.
+You may provide your insurance company with this bill and be reimbursed 50-100% depending on your plan.
 Please call your insurance company and find out whether they cover out-of-network services.
 Medicaid and/or Medicare, most HMO and EPO plans do not reimburse out of network.

 Ask about whether or not there are "out-of-network" benefits and if so, how much is reimbursed.

 Ask about any deductibles that must be met before these benefits are active, make sure to ask if the insurance has two sperate deductibles, one for "in network", and one for "out of network".

 Ask if a referral or prior authorization is required and if there are limits on the number of therapy visits in a given time period.

 Ask how to submit claims for reimbursement (typically this is done online or by mail after the provider gives the patient a receipt that includes all relevant diagnostic and service codes).
 You can consider using an app such as Better Claims or Reimbursify or submitting directly through the insurance company by calling them and asking what are the steps.
 We do not do courtesy billing or balancing billing.

 Codes commonly used: